does mounjaro cause cold hands and feet

 Tips for Managing Cold Extremities While Taking Mounjaro

 Embarking on your weight loss journey with Mounjaro can be akin to starting the traditional British pastime of gardening; you've got a plan and the right tools, but there can be unexpected challenges like unpredictable weather or pesky insects.
-Similarly, some Mounjaro users may encounter the side effect of cold hands and feet - akin to discovering a frosty morning when you were all set for planting.
-But with a little foresight and the right approach, you can deal with these challenges and enjoy your gardening (or your journey to weight loss).
+Similarly, some people report feeling colder while on tirzepatide; although not a labeled side effect, these steps can help comfort while you and your clinician look for other causes.

 So, if you're considering Mounjaro to spruce up your health garden, here are a few tips for managing the 'frosty fingers and toes' effect: